ianmeigh/wagtailmedia/docs/transcoding/aws_elemental_mediaconvert.md

 This transcoding backend submits jobs to AWS Elemental MediaConvert (MediaConvert) and then receives HTTP POST callbacks with job status updates.
 The callback (webhook) is protected by a pre-configured API key sent in a request header.

-We recommend, and provide configuration guidance for, configuring AWS EventBridge (EventBridge) to capture MediaConvert job events and using an EventBridge API Destination/Connection to POST to the public endpoint URL
+We recommend, and provide configuration guidance for, configuring AWS EventBridge (EventBridge) to capture MediaConvert job events and using an EventBridge API Destination/Connection to POST to the public endpoint URL.

 ```mermaid
 sequenceDiagram